aoijs/documentation/src/guide/extras/customFunctions.md

 # Custom Functions

-Custom functions are used to create a custom function that can only be used by the specific client.
+Custom functions are used to create special functions with custom code that can only be used by the specific client.

 ### Usage
 ```js